LimePay/docs/Getting-Started.md

     }
 }
 ```

+The property `URL` sets the base url for all of the requests towards LimePay API.

 The property `signingTxCallback` must be a function that is performing the signing of the transactions.
 It must return array of the **signed** transactions.
 More details of how we can implement the function can be found in [signing transactions](#signing-transactions) section.
 **Important**: The transactions are executed sequentially, meaning that the execution starts with the first transaction in the array and finishes with the last transaction in the array!